 Central banks of the UK, EU, and various other nations have identified the Recommendations of the Taskforce for Climate-related Financial Disclosures (TCFD) as useful guidance.
 We are also seeing increasing pressure from regulators and investors to adopt TCFD and embed climate risk for all listed companies.

 More recently, as the Covid-19 pandemic exposed the impact of systemic issues, international governments weaved environmental reforms into economic stimulus packages.
-The Canadian government for example requires large businesses (revenues over $300m) requesting loans to publish annual climate disclosure reports on risks and sustainability goals.
-European Commission President Ursula von der Leyen announced the Green Deal strategy (which seeks net zero emissions by 2050) and includes plans that drive private investment and create jobs for environmentally-friendly initiatives.
+As of May 2020, the Canadian government for example requires large businesses (revenues over $300m) requesting loans to publish annual climate disclosure reports on risks and sustainability goals.
+European Commission President Ursula von der Leyen announced the Green Deal strategy (which seeks net zero emissions by 2050) and includes plans that drive private investment and create jobs for environmentally friendly initiatives.
 Similarly, in the UK, a package of green stimulus-measures were released after business leaders called on Boris Johnson to align climate goals to economic recovery plans while rebuilding the economy.

 Over the past years, investor activism has been a driver for climate change action around the world.
-Many businesses across sectors and regions have already started their journey towards reducing climate change risk, and embrace opportunities through innovation and competitive advantage – even where governments and regulators have not yet taken action.
+Many businesses across sectors and regions have already started their journey towards reducing climate change risk and embracing opportunities through innovation and competitive advantage – even where governments and regulators have not yet taken action.

-We encourage US businesses and market participants to take the lead and focus on integrating climate change risk into their strategies.
 Climate action and sustainability will provide a holistic assessment of a business’s long-term prospects and ability to generate financial returns by capturing emerging risks and new opportunities – which will benefits investors, regulators, engage employees and benefit society overall.
 Investors are becoming increasingly aware of this and are starting to hold businesses accountable.
+A clear gap will emerge in the US businesses and market participants for those who take a lead on integrating climate change risk into their strategies versus those who actively choose not to.